-Layne Vineyard is one of the original vineyards in the Applegate Valley – the vines were planted in 1975 by Roger Layne, and grafted over to Tannat in 2009 – it currently is grown by Roger & Cameron Layne under the guidance of Herb Quady.
-The vineyard sits around 1,500 feet in elevation, which is actually very similar to many Tannat growing vineyards in Irouleguy.
-Like it’s French counterpart region, getting the fruit fully ripe requires patience and careful crop management.
-In 2014 both of these came together splendidly with gorgeous fruit, picked at the peak of ripeness with beautiful acid still in tact.
-The fruit was picked near the end of October and fermented spontaneously in a small fermenter.
-25% of the clusters were left whole, and all cap management was done through pigeage done by yours truly.
-The wine went through elevage in two neutral and one new French oak barrels, and was bottled unfined and unfiltered on January 13th, 2016.
+Layne Vineyard is one of the original vineyards in the Applegate Valley – the vines were planted in 1975 and grafted over to Tannat in 2009.
+The vineyard and the region sit around 1,500 feet in elevation.
+Getting the fruit fully ripe requires patienceand careful crop management, and in 2014 both of these came together splendidly.
+The fruit was picked near the end of October and fermented spontaneously in a 1.75 ton capacity fermenter.
+25% of the clusters were left whole, and all cap management was done through pigeage.
+The wine went through elevage in neutral French oak barrels, and was bottled unfined and unfiltered on April 14, 2017.